 Simple English definitions for legal terms

-Read a random definition: right of visitation
+Read a random definition: fair-value accounting method

 Term: IMMEDIATELY-APPARENT REQUIREMENT